Specialty pharmacy program

 You would benefit from specialty pharmacy program services if you have a complex medical condition, such as multiple sclerosis, organ transplant, inflammatory diseases or hepatitis C.

-- The specialty pharmacy program has medications that are only available at specialty pharmacies.
+- The specialty pharmacy program has medications that are generally only available at specialty pharmacies.

 - We can help with your insurance and explain how much your out-of-pocket costs are for your special medications.